mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 ![](https://raw.githubusercontent.com/mmuratarat/mmuratarat.github.io/master/_posts/images/china.jpg)

-We are going to use `7\ times 7 \times 3` filters (kernels) (One with a vertical line in the middle, and the other with horizontal white line in the middle).
+We are going to use $7\ times 7 \times 3`$ filters (kernels/weights) (One with a vertical line in the middle, and the other with horizontal white line in the middle).
 We will apply them to the image using a convolutional layer built using Tensorflow's `tf.nn.conv2d()` function and our python implementations with a stride of 2. `'VALID'` padding scheme will not zero pad.

 {% highlight python %}